chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 Now that you have a way to filter by task type and aggregated metrics on each task type, integrate these to provide a more unified user experience.
 Take a look at the demo above, on how it uses the cards almost as a button to filter each task type.
 Feel free to come up with your own design.

 Hint: Cards are a very common way of displaying aggregated information and Bootstrap natively supports cards.
-You see the examples [here](https://getbootstrap.com/docs/4.0/components/card/).
+You can see the examples [here](https://getbootstrap.com/docs/4.0/components/card/).

 ## 1.17.
 Show the list of hashtags and their corresponding counts